ezeoleaf/mycorust/IMPROVEMENTS.md

 This stabilizes the simulation but also makes it more biological.

-#### ✔ Nutrient Diffusion / Gradient Flow
+#### ✔ Nutrient Diffusion / Gradient Flow (IMPLEMENTED)

 Right now nutrients just decrease when eaten.
 But nutrients IRL diffuse through soil.

-Add:
+Implemented:
-- a simple diffusion kernel
+- ✅ Simple diffusion kernel (4-neighbor weighted average)
-- directional flow (water drags nutrients)
+- ✅ Directional flow (water drags nutrients) - nutrients flow in the direction of water flow

-This alone can produce BEAUTIFUL emergent branching behavior.
+- ✅ Anisotropic diffusion - stronger diffusion in the flow direction
+- ✅ Flow field affected by weather (rain increases flow strength)
+- ✅ Configurable flow direction, strength, and variation

+This produces beautiful emergent branching behavior as hyphae follow nutrient gradients shaped by water flow.

 ### 2. Environmental Simulation